 The Georgetown Core Curriculum (Georgetown Core) is a distinctive expression of Georgetown University’s identity as a student-centered research university rooted in the Jesuit and Catholic tradition.
 The Georgetown Core is a two-tiered program.
 The first tier is shaped by the University and is shared by all undergraduates as a common core experience.
 The second tier of the requirement is shaped by the four undergraduate schools, expanding the university Core so as to further the specific mission and tradition of each school.
 The Georgetown Core lays a foundation for the course of studies pursued by students.
 Ultimately, it is the hope that the entirety of a Georgetown education will lead students to embody as life-long habits the goals described in the Georgetown Core Curriculum Learning Goals.

 More information about the Georgetown Core Curriculum can be found on the Provost’s Core Curriculum website.

 Georgetown Core Requirements

 The core requirements that form the first tier, the common experience across the University, are interpreted and carried out differently across the five undergraduate schools.
 The shared core requirements are outlined below:

 Georgetown, with its commitment to the Jesuit tradition, believes that modern men and women should consider reflectively their relationship to the world, their fellow humans, and God.
-All students take a year of Philosophy and a year of Theology.
+All students take a year of Philosophy and a year of Theology and Religious Studies.

 Through the Core, the Philosophy Department is committed to providing courses that promote students’ personal growth as human beings in search of meaningful lives, foster their development as responsible citizens, and offer effective introductions to the discipline of philosophy.

 Please refer to each school/college for courses that will specifically fulfill this requirement.

-Through the Core, the Theology Department is committed to fostering in students a critically appreciative awareness of the religious dimension of human existence, and to assisting students in reflecting upon their own experience and understanding in that enlarged context.
+Through the Core, the Theology and Religious Studies Department is committed to fostering in students a critically appreciative awareness of the religious dimension of human existence, and to assisting students in reflecting upon their own experience and understanding in that enlarged context.
 The first course provides this foundation while the second course allows students to develop their critical awareness by applying it to a particular area of interest in religion or theology.